18 Dec 2025

 Low-calorie or calorie-free.

-Advantages of Substitutes:
+Advantages of substitutes:

 Critical aspects & disadvantages you should consider:

-5. Navigating the terminology jungle
+5. Orientation in the jungle of terms

 Term